tvcutsem/harmony-reflect/doc/api.md

 Note: in ES6, this method returns an array containing strings _or symbols_, rather than just strings.
 Symbols are a new feature in ES6 that this library does not attempt to emulate.
 As a result, for this shim, this method returns the same result as `Object.getOwnPropertyNames(target)`, which only ever returns strings, never symbols (even in ES6).

-## Reflect.getOwnPropertyNames(target)

-Same as the ES5 built-in Object.getOwnPropertyNames(target).
-If `target` is a proxy, calls that proxy's `getOwnPropertyNames` trap.